awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-managed-policies.rst

 #.
 To apply policy:

-   * If you have created a group to manage project permissions, choose :guilabel:`Add user to group`, select the group, choose :guilabel:`Next: Review`, then choose choose :guilabel:`Create User`.
+   * If you have created a group to manage project permissions, choose :guilabel:`Add user to group`, select the group, choose :guilabel:`Next: Review`, then choose :guilabel:`Create User`.

    Or: